The definition of good behavior in the cowcountry is even more elastic for a saddle-horse than

 with the N Bar N wagon.
 As Charlie was cutting out an XIT steer, his horse fell and

-crushed him.
 An N Bar N cowboy rode 60 miles to Miles City for medical assistance, but help arrived too late.

 The night before, besides the campfire, Charlie had expressed remorse that after having left home over his